TheBoxyBear/charttools/docs/FileFormats/chart.md

 #### Common Legacy/Unused Local Events

-Mainly just events included in Moonscraper's default local events list for some reason.
+Most of these are from GH1/2, and are included with Moonscraper's default local events list for some reason.

 - `ghl_6` - Indicates that a note should be a GHL 6th fret note.
 Only has an effect in Moonscraper when exporting to .mid, pretty sure.
 - `ghl_6_forced` - Indicates that a note should be a GHL forced 6th fret note.
 Only has an effect in Moonscraper when exporting to .mid, pretty sure.
-- `solo_on` - Solo start event for another game.
+- `solo_on` - Solo start event for GH1/2.
-- `solo_off` - Solo end event for another game.
+- `solo_off` - Solo end event for GH1/2.
 - `wail_on`
 - `wail_off`
 - `ow_face_on`